thiagoolsilva/parq-analyser/README.md

 ### Select columns of Paquet:

-Type the command `parq-analyser -P test.paquet -CS Names` to get the selected rows of parquet file.
+Type the command `parq-analyser -P test.paquet -SC Names` to get the selected rows of parquet file.

 Ps: You can mix this command with another ones.